 Hawaii Repeaters in the 1970s required a FCC license for repeaters, the "R" in the call is for "repeater"

-In 1976 you were a real ham building a repeater from a kit or your heathkit mobile or portable.
+In 1976 repeaters were built from a kit or retuned commercial repeaters.
 The ICOM IC-215 and Kenwood TR-2200A were the radio of choice before Hand Held radios were on the market.

-Maunakapu UFN operated WR6AVM VHF Repeater 146.62- pl 103.5 open for public access using a General Electric Mastr II Repeater with 125watts out to a 6db gain antenna with 1/2" heliax.
+Mauna Kapu UFN operates WR6AVM VHF Repeater 442.475+ and 146.62- pl 103.5 now open for public access using a General Electric Mastr II Repeater with 125watts out to a 6db gain antenna with 1/2" heliax.
 From 2200 feet high above the Waianae Mountain range it is the highest powered Amateur Radio Repeater on the Mountain top.
 Site is equipped with back up generator.

 From 250

-feet above Waikiki the WR6AVM VHF Closed Repeater 147.26+ is using a
+feet above Waikiki the WR6AVM VHF Repeater 147.26+ is using a

 Motorola Micor with coverage to Hawaii Kai to Leeward Oahu running 100 watts to

 an Omni antenna.
-Echo link with links to the Maunakapu UHF repeater high
+With links to the Maunakapu UHF repeater high

-From 280 feet on the Kaimuki Ridge line the 147.36+ repeater is using a Motorola Micor with coverage to Hawaii Kai to Leeward Oahu running 100 watts to an omni antenna.
+From 280 feet on the Kaimuki Ridge line the 147.36+ repeater is using a Motorola Micor with coverage to Hawaii Kai to Leeward Oahu running 100 watts to an omni antenna CSQ.

 Dept. of Emergency Management Diamond Head 146.88- repeater from above Waikiki with coverage Hawaii Kai to Leeward Oahu.
 Public access 24/7 also back to back with the 444.500+ repeater For more pictures click this link